okkie2/PPM/README.md

 ## Setup and Usage
 ### Prerequisites
-- Access to the Google Sheet with the questionnaire.
+- Access to the Google Sheet with the source questions.
-- Google Apps Script setup to run the provided script.
+- Google Apps Script to run the provided script.
-- "Formbuilder Plus" plugin from Jivrus for form creation.
+- "Formbuilder Plus" plugin from Jivrus to import Google Sheet questions into Google Forms.
+- Typeform account to import Google Form questions.

 ### Installation
 1. Clone the repository to your local machine.